Freguglia/mrf2d/README.md

 property) defined on a neighborhood system.
-Particularly on the context of image processing, pixels can be seen as vertices of a graph defined on a finite 2-dimensional lattice, and a neighborhood system can be defined based on their relative positions construct a MRF.
+Particularly on the context of image processing, pixels can be seen as vertices of a graph defined on a finite 2-dimensional lattice, and a neighborhood system can be defined based on their relative positions to construct a MRF.

 ![Ising Figure](man/Figures/README-/animation_ising.gif)